WellAlly Logo

 Headache with neurological abnormalities—limb weakness or numbness, slurred speech, vision changes, walking difficulty.
 This could be stroke, brain tumor, or other intracranial lesions.
 Seek immediate medical attention.

-New-onset headache after age 50, especially with temporal tenderness, pain when chewing.
+According to the journal Neurology, new-onset headache after age 50, especially with temporal tenderness, pain when chewing.
 This could be temporal arteritis—without timely treatment could cause vision loss.
 Seek immediate medical attention (rheumatology or neurology).

 Changed headache patterns—different from your usual headaches, or progressively worsening.
 If your headaches are typically bilateral and pressure-like, suddenly becoming unilateral and throbbing; or if your headaches are getting progressively worse and more frequent—needs detailed investigation to rule out secondary causes.

-Use Symptom Checker Tool
+Using Symptom Checker Tool

 Symptom Checker